Curriculum Overview

 Clear strategic planning allows our curriculum to be dynamic and adapt to the context of the school and children’s needs.
 The use of carefully crafted progression models enables teachers to identify what is expected of pupils at each stage and specific learning goals for every subject.
 Teachers can track the key knowledge and skills in a focused way, helping them to pinpoint and plug gaps in the learning of individuals and groups as well as helping subject leaders develop their subject area.
 Peer coaching supports all staff to further develop curriculum pedagogy.

-Our approach to teaching and learning supports our curriculum by ensuring that lessons build on prior learning and provide sufficient opportunity for guided and independent practice.
-We have used Barak Rosenshine’s Principles of Instruction (2012) and our own experience of what works in the classroom to develop high quality lessons.
-In our lessons you will typically see all students grappling with the same challenging content, with teachers providing additional scaffolding for pupils who need it.
-Rather than moving on to new content, our higher attainers are expected to produce work of greater depth and flair.
+Our approach to teaching and learning supports our curriculum by ensuring that lessons build on prior learning and provide opportunity for guided and independent practice.
+We have used Barak Rosenshine’s Principles of Instruction (2012), the Haberdashers’ Principles of Effective Teaching and our own experience of what works in the classroom to develop high quality lessons across the curriculum.
+In our lessons, you will see all students grappling with the same challenging content, with teachers providing additional scaffolding for pupils who need it.
+Rather than moving on to new content, our higher attainers are expected to produce work that deepens their understanding.

-Everything from which children learn in school – the taught subject timetable, the approach to spiritual, moral, social and cultural development, the co-curricular provision and the ethos of the school – are to be seen as part of the school curriculum.
+Everything from which children learn in school – the taught subject timetable, the approach to, moral, social and cultural development, the co-curricular provision and the ethos of the school – are to be seen as part of the school curriculum.

 IMPACT